 Some of her projects include: working with educators to bring creative thinking into the classroom, connecting communities of creative thinkers via social media, and designing and running a Massive Open Online Course (MOOC) on Everyday Creativity.
 She is the recipient of the President's Medal for Excellence in Teaching 2018 by SUNY Buffalo State, was Buffalo Business First, Woman of Influence 2018 for her work in creativity, and was featured in the New York Times article titled, "Creativity Becomes an Academic Discipline."

 Cyndi has a Bachelor of Fine Arts in Theater, a Master of Science in Creativity and Change Leadership, and a Doctorate of Education in Curriculum, Teaching, and Learning, all of which she uses to help ignite creativity in education around the world.
 In her spare time, she can be found dancing with her two children, propagating plants, and trying to find the world’s best slice of pizza.

 Her acumen for applied creativity is evident in her diverse range of projects and clients that include large organizations, entrepreneurs, governments, academics, not-for-profits, the armed forces, educators, parents, and children all over the world.
 Her clients range in age from 5 to “undisclosed” and she has been known to provide on-demand creative conversations to just about anyone anywhere including but not limited to complete strangers in coffee shop queues and Marines at the Pentagon.
-Ismet is the founder of Beyonder which is the programming partner of Creativity and Education and offers training and facilitation for Parents, Educators and Youth with the mission of using creativity as the means to unlock the human potential of the next generation.
+Ismet is the founder of Beyonder which is the programming partner of Creativity and Education and offers training and facilitation for Parents, Educators, and Youth with the mission of using creativity as the means to unlock the human potential of the next generation.
 In 2021 Beyonder merged with Creativity and Education and Ismet is now serves as Director and programming partner.